iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.35/report.md

 > The app did what it was supposed to do.
 I had a little trouble downloading, but after that it worked for its intended purpose.<br> :date: __2020-12-20 18:08:45__

-> My daughter and I took the test the same time and I haven't got hers<br> :date: __2020-12-18 21:51:38__

-> Good<br> :date: __2020-12-18 00:22:52__

-> The app was helpful but would not allow me to change the date of birth to see other results attached to my phone number.<br> :date: __2020-12-16 18:02:03__

-> I didn't encounter any download/login issues + really like the real time results.
-I just don't see the purpose of having to unlock my results after using a secure password and login to use the app each time.
-My info has been saved to my account so it seems over redundant to sign in to my account and then immediately turn around again to input more info.
-Due to my job requirements I get tested frequently throughout the week.
-So you could see why that could become an annoyance and prevent 5 stars.<br> :date: __2020-12-12 10:46:54__

-> I had to attempt it twice before i was successful.
-I think i was in a hurry and stressed to get the results.<br> :date: __2020-12-11 16:25:58__

 #### 3-star reviews